PirateforFreedom/TypeAgent/README.md

 When using TypeAgent with open LLMs (such as those downloaded from HuggingFace), the performance of TypeAgent will be highly dependent on the LLM's function calling ability ,Language understanding and reasoning skills.

+## TODO LIST

+- Add typeagent client
+- Add other type agent
+- test vectordb and other llms

 ## Comments